wuguangxinchn/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

+Video pipeline is much more challenging comparing to single image processing.
+In the main_updated.ipynb, I added additional processing for smoothening the lane line, mainly by introducing 'search_around_poly' function and 'Line' class.
 Here's the [link to my video result](./output_videos/project_video.mp4)

 ---